I am going to turn you on to greatness.

 “The conversations focus on topics related to different aspects of photography, including: art, documentary and photojournalism.
 The discussions explore the personal experiences of photographers and artists and how they approach their chosen subjects.”

-On the emotional side, I was thrilled that Graeme coincidentally wrote about Maxim a few months after I had interviewed Maxim for PetaPixel – the online photography magazine.
+On the emotional side, I was thrilled that Graeme coincidentally wrote about Maxim a few months after I had interviewed Maxim (he was then living in Kyoto) for the online photography magazine.
+PetaPixel.
 My Maxim interview is one of a series of photographer interviews I have published.

 “Maxim Dondyuk - An artistic vision within a warring nation.”